an interview by Matti Viikate (the year 2020)

 When thinking of musicians, Glenn Danzig has inspired me most - he's a very capturing character.
 In general I seem to get inspired by people who walk their own path.
 Movies and visual art influence me and my creativity too.
 For example I love the feel of scifi world as Bladerunner or David Lynch's movies and Twin Peaks.

-Personally that isolation wasn't a big deal for me, just normal life. :) Of course I was concerned about what was happening near and all over the world.
-I'm not a professional musician and I get my money elsewhere but I could hear, read and feel the pain people in music business were suffering during the lockdown.
-And are still, it's not over yet.
+Personally, that isolation wasn't a big deal for me, just normal life. :) Of course I was concerned about what was happening near and all over the world.
+I'm not a professional musician and I get my money elsewhere but I could hear, read and feel the pain people in the music business were suffering during the lockdown.
+And still, it's not over yet.

-It's very common nowadays that musicians necessarily don't play together but do their tracks separately at home studio.
+It's very common nowadays that musicians don't necessarily play together but do their tracks separately at home studios.
 This pandemic situation has also forced people to find new ways to keep things going on.
 I'm not a big fan of social media live gig streams but I guess they came here to stay in the future too.

 There are some plans, yes.
 I will update all of my sounds so I can create some variations here and there.
-My music goes and is allowed to go where it want to go to.
+My music goes and is allowed to go where it wants to go.
 I have some old never published songs I'm gonna remake and there're a lot of new riffs too.
 Wait and see.